alpineghost/PUI2016_jdg545/HW8_jdg545/README.md

 I collaborated on this assignment with Sebastian Bana, Sofiya Elyakin, Ben Alpert, Marc Toneatto, and Scott Smith.
-We ran it independently and selected different parameters to reduce the dataset.